WRManns/README-generator/README.md

     ## Description

-    A Node.js based app that generates a README.md file, based on user input in the terminal
+    A MySQL supported application that allows Users to track/add/delete employees/roles/departments from the terminal.

     ## Installation

-    Run 'npm install' in the terminal
+    User would want to run a 'npm install' to load the required dependencies.

     ## Usage

-    Follow the input prompts and hit 'enter' to record answers

-    ## License
-  This Project uses the unlicensed License
+    After 'npm install', user would simply want to run an 'npm start' from the terminal to begin.

     ## Test